gyulanemeth/bluefox.email/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically.md

 ![Fill in feed details](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/08-fill-in-feed-details.png)

 Click **Preview** to confirm the feed is reachable and to see what fields are available on each item.
-You'll see things like `item.title`, `item.description`, `item.link`, and `item.enclosure.url` for the thumbnail image.
+You'll see things like `this.title`, `this.description`, `this.link`, and `this.enclosure.url` for the thumbnail image.
 Based on the pulled data, proper merge tags will be automatically shown in the editor.

 ![Preview feed](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/09-preview-feed.png)